-MIAMI – Today in Aviation, Trans World Airlines (TWA) introduced the Lockheed L-1049 ‘Super Constellation’, or ‘Connie’ for short, into its fleet in 1952.
+DALLAS – Today in Aviation, Trans World Airlines (TWA) introduced the Lockheed L-1049 ‘Super Constellation’, or ‘Connie, into its fleet in 1952.

-The original Constellation had been commissioned in 1939, by TWA’s eccentric owner Howard Hughes.
+The original Constellation was commissioned in 1939 by TWA owner Howard Hughes.
 Hughes wanted a long-range airliner that offered unrivaled comfort, range, and economics.
-He believed that this would be his ‘secret weapon’ against his competitors.
+He believed that this would be his “secret weapon” against his competitors.

 Enter the Super Connie

 With the success of the initial variant, Lockheed quickly set about building a bigger and better version.
 Over 550 design changes were implemented into the new aircraft, known as the L-1049 ‘Super Constellation.’

 To speed up the entry into service, the original Constellation was purchased from Hughes for $100,000.
 It was then modified to become the Super Connie prototype.